Computation of the steady state and dimensionality reduction

 • args_hh_prob: Vector of arguments to the household problem

-• distr_guess: guess for stationary distribution
+• distr_guess: Initial guess for stationary distribution

 Returns